The Oddtown problem modulo a composite number: Introduction

 As already mentioned, for $\omega=1$ this bound is sharp.
 So, for the rest of the paper we assume that $\omega\geq 2$.

+Babai and Frankl \cite[Ex~1.1.27]{babai1992linear} asked whether the sharp bound $f_{\ell}(n)\leq n$ persists when $\ell$ is not a prime power, and noted that this question was open even for $\ell=6$.
+The question was reiterated by Sudakov and Vieira \cite{sudakov2016two}.

-The only improvement to the trivial bound that we are aware of is due to Mario Szegedy \cite[Ex~1.1.28]{babai2020linear}.
-The statement appearing in \cite{babai2020linear} is for $\ell=6$ only, but the suggested argument generalizes to where, both here and hereafter, $\log$ denotes the logarithm to base~$2$.
+The only improvement to the trivial bound that we are aware of is due to Mario Szegedy \cite[Ex~1.1.28]{babai1992linear}.
+The statement appearing in \cite{babai1992linear} is for $\ell=6$ only, but the suggested argument generalizes to